apache/directory-fortress-core/README-MULTITENANCY.md

 -------------------------------------------------------------------------------
 ## SECTION 3.
 How the APIs work

 The tenant id is passed during object instantiation.
-For example:

  ```
  AdminMgr adminMgr = AdminMgrFactory.createInstance( "acme123" );